Holic75/Baldurs-gate-dnd-3.5/README.md

  False Dawn (as 6th level spell), Sunray (as 7th level spell), Regeneration (as 7th level spell).

 ## 7. Racial Enemies
-Now racial enemies can be chosen at level 1 and, depending on class) at every 5th or 10th level, the corresponding bonuses grow with level and also vary by class.
+Now racial enemies can be chosen at level 1 and (depending on class) at every 5th or 10th level, corresponding bonuses grow with level and also vary by class.
 Additionally following races were added to the selection: Humans, Elves, Half-elves, Gnomes, Dwarves, Halflings, Half-orcs.

 ## 8. NPC